Icuisset/Web_project_Practicum_1/README.md

 **Intro**

 This is a project about traveling across the US.
+Using HTML, CSS and Javascript.

 **Functionalities**